Guidance

 Burial, cremation and repatriation

 The next of kin of the person who has died will usually need to decide between a local burial or bringing the person home (‘repatriation’).
-Your funeral director should be able to explain the options available, the costs, and help you make arrangements.
+Your funeral director should be able to explain the options and costs, and help you make arrangements.

 If a local burial takes place, then an inquest in the UK will not be possible.
 For more information, see information on UK coroners and inquests in general guidance.

-Embalming is required for repatriation.
-Embalming procedures may effect any subsequent post mortems, for example, if one is ordered by a Coroner in England and Wales.
+Embalming is needed for repatriation.
+Embalming procedures may affect a subsequent postmortem, for example, if one is ordered by a coroner in England and Wales.

 Return of personal belongings